-I just give them a quick dunk in a water bath to break off the loose dirt, and promptly remove them onto a towel to wipe off the surface and dry them off.
+I just give them a quick dunk in a water bath to break off the loose dirt, promptly remove them onto a towel to wipe off the surface, and dry them off.

-Then remove and discard the stems and roughly chopped mushrooms before adding to the food processor!
+Then, remove and discard the stems and roughly chop them before adding to the food processor!
 This will ensure a more even texture.

-For starters you want a larger skillet or frying pan and will be using the same pan for 3 steps.
-One tablespoon of cooking oil over medium high heat to warm the pan, and then you add the mushrooms and let them cook down and release liquids.
+For starters, you want a larger skillet or frying pan.
+You can use the same pan for 3 steps!
+Warm the pan over medium high heat with one tablespoon of cooking oil, then add the mushrooms to cook them down and release their liquids.

-Once you notice the liquid start to cook off you can add the cumin and coconut aminos for the last couple minutes to let them meld in.
+Once the liquid starts to cook off, you can add the cumin and coconut aminos for the last couple minutes to meld them in.
 The mushrooms should look somewhat like ground meat with most of the liquid gone.

-Next up are the onions and garlic, also roughly chopped and then sautéed until softened and lightly browned.
+Next up are the onions and garlic, also roughly chopped, then sautéed until softened and lightly browned.

-Mix the drained lentils along with all the other ingredients back into the food processor and give it another whirl, or actually pulse, until the mixture starts to combine and hold together.
+Put the drained lentils along with all the other ingredients back into the food processor and give it another whirl, using the pulse button or pulsing manually, until the mixture starts to combine and hold together.

-It should have a thick consistency and will be quite sticky, so it's best to have a small bowl of warm salt water to help keep hands and messes manageable between patties.
+It's done when it has a thick consistency and is quite sticky, so it's best to have a small bowl of warm salt water to help keep hands and messes manageable between patties.

-Also have the baking sheet ready to go before you handle the mixture, it all makes for an easier process!
-Before freezing, make sure to pack them down and the press around the sides to condense them nicely, it also gives them their shape.
+Also, have the baking sheet ready to go before you handle the mixture.
+It makes for an easier process!
+Before freezing, make sure to pack them down and the press around the sides to condense and shape them nicely.

-You should get 6 patties out of a batch, 5 if their extra hearty.
-I usually cook 3 and save the other 3 to cook up fresh for lunch or dinner the next day.
-They also make great wrap stuffers and salad toppers when broken up mixed with similar ingredient used for burgers!
+You should get 6 patties out of a batch, 5 if they're extra hearty.
+I usually cook 3 and save the other 3 to cook fresh for lunch or dinner the next day.
+They also make great wrap stuffers and salad toppers when broken up mixed with similar ingredients used for burgers!

 Here are some other amazing plant-based meat alternative recipes to try!